martrapp/astro-vtbot/README.md

 # !! astro-vtbot 1.0.0 now published on npm !!

-A current deployment of this code can be found at https://events-3bg.pages.dev/
+A current deployment of docs & examples be found at https://events-3bg.pages.dev/

 # Astro Bag of Tricks for View Transitions